hmcguinn/hmcguinn.github.io/content/posts/cryptopals-set-1.md

 This is a walkthrough of how I've approached the challenges in Set 1!

+### The challenges have been released for 10+ years at this point, but if you haven't worked through them yet there are spoilers ahead!

 ## 1. Convert hex to base64

 >  The string: